Sniper-Code/AuthJs/README.md

 ## Requirements

 - [NodeJs](https://nodejs.org/en/) installed `v12.x.x` or higher.
-- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) installed -> use  `yarn install --global yarn` if you want to setup yarn
+- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) installed -> use  `npm install --global yarn` if you want to setup yarn

 Thats it for the requirements.